sgorgun/while-practice/README.md

 The task has six sub-tasks.
 Each sub-task is a small coding exercise.

-In this task use the only *while* statements.
+Use the only *while* statements in this task.
 Using *for* or *do-while* iteration statements is not required.

 If you have issues with running test cases for huge _n_ numbers, check your code for _int_ data types and cast values to _double_.